Close your eyes.

 Now, imagine a winter’s wonderland.
 I can almost bet that the picture I have below is something that comes to mind either as your first or second image (after big Pine trees covered in snow).

-I have been truly hesitant, almost resistant to visiting Vermont during the winter simply because it’s been over 15 years since I’ve been in winter, and the only memories I have of it is iced up windshields and shoveling never ending snow from my driveway.
+I have been truly hesitant, almost resistant, to visiting Vermont during the winter simply because it’s been over 15 years since I’ve been in winter, and the only memories I have of it are iced-up windshields and shoveling never-ending snow from my driveway.

 Not only was I taking my sons, but I was also taking my dog.
 If I’m going to go for it, I’m going all the way.

 Traveling with a pet is literally a whole different ball game.
 It is crucial to find pet-friendly places.